Table of Contents

 What causes transient ischemic attack (TIA)?

 All strokes are caused by reduction or loss of blood flow.
 The most common cause is a blood clot.
 This is same for a major stroke.
-Blood clots are often caused by cholesterol buildup.
+Blood clots are caused by cholesterol buildup.
 As cholesterol blocks your arteries, it forms a blood clot.
 Eventually, the clot breaks free.
 The clot travels to your brain.
 That’s where the mini stroke occurs.
-Managing your cholesterol levels through diet, exercise, and medicine prescribed by your doctor can lower your risk of a mini stroke.
+Managing your cholesterol levels through diet, exercise, and medicine lowers your risk.

 Other medical conditions can increase your chances of having a stroke.
-These include high blood pressure, diabetes, and obesity are linked to strokes.
-They also can be managed through lifestyle changes and prescription medicine.
-Not smoking and limiting alcohol will lower your risk of stroke.
-Other risks for stroke include age, heredity, gender, and ethnicity.
+These include high blood pressure, diabetes, and obesity.
+Lifestyle changes can reduce the risk of stroke.
+This includes not smoking and limiting alcohol.
+Other risks include age, heredity, gender, and ethnicity.
 If you’ve had one stroke, you are at a higher risk of having another one.

 How is transient ischemic attack (TIA) diagnosed?